rjfarmer/pyMesa/README.md

 ## Contributing

-In general most of the development should go towards the gfort2py project to add new fortran features.
-This repository just handles building mesa for python support.
+In general, most of the development should go towards the gfort2py project to add new fortran features.
+This repository just handles building mesa for Python support.

-Bug reports, if mesa versions don't work, or new examples are welcome as either pull requests or issues on the github tracker.
+Bug reports, if mesa versions don't work, or new examples are welcome as either pull requests or issues on the GitHub tracker.

 ## Citations

 People who use pyMESA in papers should cite this using the zenodo link for the version they used.
 If you use pyMesa in a project (research or teaching), let me know and i can help advertise here (also useful for me to help with funding requests).
-Current versions citation is in the CITATION file.
+The current version's citation is in the CITATION file.

 ## Known Projects using pyMesa